Wondering if you’ve outgrown manual bookkeeping? We've got you covered in the battle of Excel vs. accounting software.

 Pros: A competent part-time accountant or bookkeeper will manage accounts payable and accounts receivable, and stay on top of the monthly closing of the books.
 They will also oversee payroll and employee expense reimbursements.
 With relatively low fees, billed hourly, a part-time accountant or bookkeeper is the most inexpensive accounting support option available to startups.
 So if money is especially tight, and needs fairly limited, this isn’t a bad option, at least in the short term.
 (If you want a deep dive on bookkeeping for startups, click here to check out our previous article all about the subject.)

 Cons: The downside, as ever, is that you get what you pay for.
 Someone in this role generally isn’t going to have a very broad range of expertise.
 They’re unlikely to provide early alerts or financial insights.
-Their service tends to be on the slow side, and it’s often going to be difficult getting in touch with them over the weekend or after business hours.
+Their service tends to be on the slow side, and it’s often going to be difficult to get in touch with them over the weekend or after business hours.
 They often aren’t very tech-forward in their methods.
 And though founders might save money on a part-time bookkeeper or accountant, chances are they’ll also need to consult on a part-time basis with an advisory CFO and tax accountant—adding to total costs.

 Pros: Though the expertise of the person (or people) who fills this role will vary, they should be qualified to provide at least limited, forward-looking financial insights.
-They’ll also be able to prepare financial reports and analysis, and to review the work done by whoever’s handling the startup’s basic bookkeeping and accounting needs.
+They’ll also be able to prepare financial reports and analyses and review the work done by whoever’s handling the startup’s basic bookkeeping and accounting needs.
 A good temp CFO should also have a solid network, facilitating introductions to VCs and potential partners.
 In some cases, they’ll participate in board meetings and presentations to investors.